 When is the best time to book flights to Fiji?

-As a general rule of thumb, you’re likely to find the cheapest flights around three months prior to your departure.
+As a general rule, you’re likely to find the cheapest flights around three months prior to your departure — though this defineitely depends on seasonal demand.
 If you’re thinking of travelling to Fiji during its shoulder season, look at securing your flights from February to March.

 When is the most expensive time to visit Fiji?

-As with most destinations in the region, the most expensive time to visit Fiji coincides with its peak season, school holidays and the Christmas holiday period, when both flights and hotels are in high demand at these times of the year.
+As with most destinations in the region, the most expensive time to visit Fiji coincides with its peak season, school holidays and the Christmas holiday period, when both flights and hotels are in high demand.
 If you’re hoping to avoid paying top dollar for your Fijian holiday, consider travelling outside of December and January and from July to September.

 What is there to do in Fiji?

 If you’re searching for the perfect island escape, book a stay at one of Fiji’s luxurious holiday resorts.
-Offering you all the services you need, including meals and comfortable accommodation, as well as an assortment of additional extras, such as relaxing massages, thrilling local activities and delicious tropical cocktails, a stay in one of the country’s many resorts provides the perfect excuse to kick back, relax and unwind.
-Spend the day sipping on cocktails poolside, lazing on the beach or simply enjoying a touch of me-time.
+Offering you all the services you need, including meals and comfortable accommodation, as well as an assortment of extras, such as relaxing massages, thrilling local activities and delicious tropical cocktails, a stay in one of the country’s many resorts provides the perfect excuse to kick back, relax and unwind.
+Find the best accommodation in Fiji and spend the day sipping on cocktails poolside, lazing on the beach or simply enjoying a touch of me-time.

 Mosquito-borne illnesses can be contracted in Fiji, so be sure to cover up or make use of insect repellents if you find yourself spending time outside at dawn or dusk.

-The sun in Fiji, much like the rest of the South Pacific, can be quite intense, resulting in rather severe sunburn in a relatively short period of time.
+The sun in Fiji, much like the rest of the South Pacific, can be quite intense, which can lead to severe sunburn in a relatively short period of time.
 Before heading out into the sun, be sure to apply sunscreen to all exposed areas of skin and to cover up with a hat, sunglasses and clothing.
 If you are planning on going swimming, ensure that you take sunscreen with you to reapply after towel drying.